Cartan Actions of Higher Rank Abelian Groups and their Classification: Exotic examples of Cartan actions

 In an analogous way, assume that a Cartan representation of a split Lie group $G$ preserves a symplectic form $\omega$ on $\R^N$.
 Then one may define a Heisenberg extension $1 \to \R \to H \to \R^N \to 1$ of $\R^N$ by letting $H = \R \times \R^N$ topologically, with multiplication $(t_1,v_1) \cdot (t_2,v_2) = (t_1+t_2+\omega(v_1,v_2), v_1+v_2)$.
 Then let $\bar{G}_\rho = G \ltimes_\rho H$, where $\rho(g)(t,v) = (t,\rho(g)v)$.
 Since $\rho$ preserves the symplectic form $\omega$, the extension of $\rho$ to $H$ acts by automorphisms.
 Then by construction, the Cartan subgroup of $G$ commutes with the center of $H$, and the action of $A \times \R$ is a Cartan action on any cocompact quotient of $\bar{G}_\rho$.

 What makes these examples special is that they have nontrivial Starkov component, which is not a direct product with a torus action.
-The examples described here are extensions of totally Cartan actions by isometric actions, as described in Theorem \ref{thm:full-classify}.
-In the homogeneous case, the Starkov component is exactly the directions generated by any center of a Heisenberg group appearing in Proposition \ref{prop:symplectic-possibilities}.
+The examples described here are extensions of totally Cartan actions by isometric actions, as described in Corollary \ref{cor:factor-by-starkov}.
+In the homogeneous case, the Starkov component is exactly the directions generated by any center of a Heisenberg group appearing in Proposition \ref{prop:symplectic-possibilities}, or splits as a direct product.

-Furthermore, in relation to Remark \ref{rem:heis-invariance}, one may construct $\rho$ in a way to produce other interesting behavior.
-Indeed, fix any Cartan representation $\rho_0$ of $G$ for which every weight $\alpha$ of the representation has $c\alpha$ {\it not} a weight for any $c \not= 1$.
-Then $\rho_ 0 \oplus \rho_0^*$, the direct sum of this representation with its dual, is a Cartan representation of $G$.
-Furthermore, the weights of $\rho_0^*$ are the opposites of the weights of $\rho_0$, and there is an invariant symplectic form which pairs a weight with its opposite.
-We may construct the corresponding Heisenberg extension of the twisted Weyl chamber flow, and in this case, if $\Delta_{\rho_0}$ is the set of weights for $\rho_0$, this is an ideal in the sense of Definition \ref{def:ideals}.
-However, one easily sees that while every $\chi \in \Delta_{\rho_0}$ generates the Heisenberg group with its corresponding $-\chi \in \Delta_{\rho_0^*}$, $-\chi$ is not in the ideal.

-\subsubsection{Starkov component arising from mixing semisimple and solvable structures}
+\subsection{Starkov component arising from mixing semisimple and solvable structures}

 The following construction is due to Starkov, and first appeared in \cite{KS1}.
 Consider the geodesic flow of a compact surface, realized as a homogeneous flow on $SL(2,\R) / \Gamma$, and the suspension of a hyperbolic toral automorphism $A : \mathbb{T}^2 \to \mathbb{T}^2$ which lies in a one-parameter subgroup of matrices in $SL(2,\R)$, $t \mapsto A^t$.
 We first repeat the construction above: take the central extension of the suspension flow to obtain a flow on a homogeneous space of a group $\tilde{H} = \R \ltimes H$, where $H$ is the Heisenberg group, and where $\R$ acts on $H$ by a hyperbolic map ($t \mapsto A^t$) on a subspace transverse to $Z(H)$, and trivially on $Z(H) = Z(\tilde{H})$.
 We assume the lattice takes the form $\Lambda = \Z \ltimes H(\Z)$, and notice that $Z_0 := Z(\tilde{H}) \cap H(\Z)$ is isomorphic to $\Z$.
 Since $\Gamma \subset SL(2,\R)$ is cocompact, it is the extension of some surface group.
 Therefore, there are many homomorphisms from $\Gamma$ to $Z(H) \cong \R$, fix such a nontrivial homomorphism $f$ such that the image of $f$ is not commensurable with $Z_0 \cong \Z$.
 We construct a quotient of the space $SL(2,\R) \times \tilde{H}$ by considering the subgroup which is the image of $\Gamma \times \Lambda$ under the map $(\gamma,\lambda) \mapsto (\gamma,\lambda f(\gamma))$.
 Call this subgroup $\tilde{\Gamma}$.